dattasoumya92/grafana-dashboards-exporter/README.md

    const httpsEnabled = false // whether https is enabled on grafana server
    ```
 * Open command prompt / shell and type in `node exportdashboards.js` and hit `enter`.
-* This utility will create a new directory "dashboards" within the folder from which the command is being executed.
+* This utility `Grafana Dashboards Exporter` will create a new directory "dashboards" within the folder from which the command is being executed.
 * Then grafana dashboards will be downloaded in their respective folders within that "dashboards" folder.

 ## Note
+#### Grafana Dashboards Exporter
 *This will not export dashboards in "General" folder.
 As per grafana's latest documentation it states that -
 "The General folder (id=0) is special and is not part of the Folder API
  which means that you cannot use this API for retrieving information about the General folder."*